 The United Nations has named violence against women and girls (VAWG) as “one of the most widespread, persistent and devastating human rights violations” there is.
+Even the Philippine Commission on Women describes it as “one of the country’s pervasive social problems.”
 And yet, despite all these big words, it remains largely unreported (let alone discussed).
-You can blame it on the victim’s silence, blame it on society’s stigma or you can rightfully blame it on the people that actually do the crime.
+You can blame it on the victim’s silence, blame it on society’s stigma or you can rightfully blame it on the people actually doing the crime.
 Whatever your opinion, the point is that it’s there.

 In fear of going on a feminist rant (and consequently being bashed for said rant), let’s stick to the facts:

 According to the World Health Organization, physical or sexual abuse against women happens in one out of three females.
 That’s either physical and/or sexual intimate partner violence or non-partner sexual violence at least once in a woman’s life.
 And before you start throwing out a “I have three female friends and they’ve experienced nothing; WHO is wrong,” think of this: 1) There is a group of girls out there of which most (if not all of them) have experienced abuse, 2) Your friends might simply be too ashamed to admit it or 3) It just hasn’t happened to them yet.

 Locally, the National Statistics Office noted in 2008 that one in five Filipino women aged 15 to 49 experienced violence from when they were 15.
 My question is: How many of cases involving girls under 15 are reported, counted and looked into?